Strasbourg tramway: Victory of the tramway

 The construction of the network was accompanied by town-planning operations, with the intention of promoting city-centre access by tram.
 Park and ride facilities were also built near suburban stations in order to encourage motorists to use the tram.
 Indeed, the rationale behind the reintroduction of the tramway was the perceived negative effect of the automobile's omnipresence in the city (pollution, congestion, disorderly parking).
 With the construction of the tramway, the city centre was pedestrianised and parking in the city centre was reduced via out-of-town park and ride facilities.
 Access to the city centre was closed off to cars in 1992.

-In 1995, Trautmann was re-elected which gave a signal to other mayors of French cities that a opening a tram is beneficial for re-election.
+In 1995, Trautmann was re-elected which gave a signal to other mayors of French cities that opening a tram is beneficial for re-election.

 Extensions

 First phase (1998)

 On 4 July 1998, a first extension began: line A was extended 2.8 km further south into Illkirch-Graffenstaden.
-Just under two months later, on 31 August 1998, line D (Rotonde - Étoile - Polygone) entered service thanks to a short branch near the Place de l'Étoile.
+Just under two months later, on 31 August 1998, line D (Rotonde – Étoile – Polygone) entered service thanks to a short branch near the Place de l'Étoile.
 This new line uses the line A track for most of its journey, enabling higher tram frequencies in the city centre.